Desirable Effort Fairness and Optimality Trade-offs in Strategic Learning: Introduction

+{\bf Fairness in strategic settings.} Many fairness analyses of strategic learning precede ours. \citet{maggie_penn_strat_class} ask whether principals produce ``aligned incentives'' between groups.
+We use a similar fairness metric, but directly constrain the principal to varying fairness levels. \citet{anticiptating_gaming} also study fairness constraints and find that equalizing true positive rates or acceptance rates can worsen incentive equity between advantaged and disadvantaged groups—the issue we address by directly constraining desirable \emph{incentive} discrepancy rather than \emph{outcomes}.
+Other work shows that traditionally fair classifiers may not be fair in strategic settings~\citep{estornell_fair_strat_class} or analyzes other disparate effects of optimal strategic policies~\citep{milli_social_cost,hu_disparate_effects}. \citet{diana_minimax_fairness} provide algorithms for optimal rules under minimax fairness constraints.
+Our work differs by (1) focusing on desirable effort fairness (i.e., equalizing incentives for beneficial feature changes rather than outcomes or total costs) and (2) characterizing the principal's accuracy/welfare trade-offs as a function of fairness tolerance and group heterogeneity structure.

-Outside of strategic classification/learning, in algorithmic recourse, rather than a learner who induces feature alterations through the incentives of his algorithm, researchers study how a learner may provide explanations or recommended actions to agents who receive unfavorable scores \cite{DBLP:journals/corr/abs-2010-06529, robustness_implies_fairness, algo_recourse_counterfactuals, algo_recourse_fairness, gupta2019equalizingrecoursegroups}; see \citet{algo_recourse_survey} for a review.
-While these settings similarly consider agents who may change their features, our model (and strategic classification as a whole) takes a more mechanism-design-based approach in that the learner indirectly creates ``recourse'' for agents by incentivizing changes exclusively through deploying the algorithm or policy rather than direct recommendations to agents.
+Finally, our work connects to the literature in \emph{algorithmic recourse} which studies how a principal may provide explanations or recommended actions to agents who receive unfavorable scores \cite{DBLP:journals/corr/abs-2010-06529, robustness_implies_fairness, algo_recourse_counterfactuals, algo_recourse_fairness, gupta2019equalizingrecoursegroups}; see \citet{algo_recourse_survey} for a review.
+While these settings similarly consider agents who may alter their features, our model (and strategic classification as a whole) takes a more mechanism-design-based approach in that the principal indirectly creates ``recourse'' for agents by incentivizing changes exclusively through deploying the algorithm or policy rather than direct recommendations to agents.